-- Communications will be the hub around which office automation will be integrated and coordinated.
-However, integrated office communications are presently more conceptual than actual, apart from a few pilot projects. - Current offerings are not even as well defined conceptually as "word processing" or "copiers."
-These communication products/services have a high software content (applied to existing services). - The Rolm Computerized Branch Exchange is an example of one type of product now in use.
-It allows users to access MCI Execunet and Southern Pacific Communications' SPRINT services simply by dialing "9" plus the long-distance number.
-It hunts for the lowest-cost communications service available at the time the call is being placed (route optimization).
+- The Rolm Computerized Branch Exchange is an example of one type of product now in use.
+It allows users to access MCI's Execunet and Southern Pacific Communications' SPRINT services simply by dialing "9" plus the longdistance number.
+It hunts for the lowest cost communications service available at the time the call is being placed (route optimization).
 The system will allocate charges to users, and will produce product usage analysis reports. - This kind of product replaces a conventional PBX or Centrex System. - Another type of service is the AT&T Voice Storage System, a "store-andforward" system: - The Call Answering Service answers the phone after three rings.
 It can play a prerecorded message.
-The system allows the subscriber to monitor in-coming calls and to break in if appropriate.
+The system allows the subscriber to monitor incoming calls and to break in if appropriate.
 It also handles several calls if the line is busy. - In the message playback mode, a subscriber may listen to all or some of the recorded messages.
-The number of messages is indicated by the phoneset or by a dial tone interruption. - Monthly subscribers can have their message saved, and have the option of remote replay.

-- Advanced Calling Service allows messages to be sent to predetermined numbers.
+The number of messages is indicated by the phoneset or by a dial tone interruption. - Monthly subscribers can have their message saved, and have the option of remote replay. - Advanced Calling Service allows messages to be sent to predetermined numbers.
 When the called party answers the phone, they are informed that a message is coming.
 The message is delivered and a record is made of the delivery. - Growth rates in this sector will be very high in the next five years, but will not be too meaningful because they will be starting from a low base.